We can tailor any of the topics below and work with you to create a training that is specific to your workplace/ classroom needs.

 Understanding the meaning of ‘ethnicity’ and ‘race’.

-Through an anthropological perspective we will touch on topics of what is really meant by the term ‘race’ and ‘ethnicity’ and how we can have respectful conversations and ask questions that are culturally safe and aware when we meet people from a diverse range of backgrounds.
+Through an anthropological perspective we will touch on what is meant by the term ‘race’ and ‘ethnicity’ and how we can have respectful conversations and ask questions that are culturally safe and aware when we meet people from a diverse range of backgrounds.

 What does the term ‘Culturally and Linguistically Diverse’ mean?

-Here we unpack the various groups that fit under this umbrella term.
-We discuss the various experiences of people from refugee and asylum seeker backgrounds, international students, and migrants.
+Here we discuss the various experiences of people from refugee and asylum seeker backgrounds, international students, and migrants.
 We discuss what their experiences of migration may have been and what are the challenges and barriers they face here in Australia.

 Understanding cultural values and norms

 Through a group conversation we delve deep into understanding different cultural values and norms.
 Understanding the differences between collectivist cultures vs individualistic cultures and how these vary in terms of seeking support and feeling connected to others.
-In this section we will learn about the importance of standing outside of our own usual perceptions to understand others and support people from CALD communities to feel safe.
+In this section we will learn about the importance of standing outside of our own usual perceptions.

 Understanding Language and the way it shapes the world